Press release and image for media use. Please contact us for print quality images and other details.

 Mallows’ also consults on creating a realistic vampyre and is involved with numerous haunted events coaching actors on creating a believable character.
 Mallows’ was involved in the creation of Paramount Canada’s Wonderland’s Fear Fest/Halloween Haunt in 2004.
 In the first year he created the vampire character that became well known at the front gate of the park in the month of October and subsequent years was referred to as the face of the event.

-Wayne Mallows is the author of Whitechapel Road; A Vampyre Tale and Mary, Mary, Quite Contrary; Book II of the Vampyre Tales.
-He has just finished writing book three in the series with it being at edit, the title being Unnatural Selection.
+Wayne Mallows is the author of Whitechapel Road; A Vampyre Tale, Mary, Mary, Quite Contrary; Book II of the Vampyre Tales, Unnatural Selection: Book III of the Vampyre Tales.
+He has just finished writing book four in the series, the title being Dark Origins.
 The Vampyre Tales series is scheduled to be four books in total.
+Books 3 & 4 are only available directly from Wayne.
+Contact him for details.

 The books are available online via Amazon Worldwide, Barnes & Noble and Chapters/Indigo online and at in store kiosks.
 You can also purchase signed copies at shows in limited quantities.